GregoryPrograms/SC2-Python/README.md

 ```Python
 class ResearchQueue:
 ```
-Implemented using a stack instead of a priority queue for ease of checking availability and pushing<br />
+Implemented using a stack instead of a priority queue for ease of checking availability and pushing.
+As each upgrade only needs to be researched once, a simple stack is adequate for the task of determining the next upgrade to research. <br />
 Order:<br />
  - 1. Metabolic Boost<br />
  - 2. Glial reconstitution<br />